A message from Marna Davis, Co-Chairman of the Fibrolamellar Cancer Foundation

 No one is more motivated than patients and their loved ones to help find a cure for FLC.
 Please consider helping the research community by donating tumor tissue to the Fibrolamellar Cancer Foundation BioBank through our Tumor Donation Program.
 Breakthroughs in understanding the causes of FLC and potential treatments would not be possible without the donation of tissue samples by our patients, since some of the basic materials scientists need for their research can only be created from human tumor tissue.
 Learn more.

-In addition, patients are encouraged to participate in the National Cancer Institute’s “Natural History Study for Rare Solid Tumors”.
+In addition, patients are encouraged to participate in the National Cancer Institute’s “Natural History Study for Rare Solid Tumors“.
 This effort is designed to better understand how rare solid tumors like FLC develop and grow.
 Natural history studies like this will help researchers learn more about fibrolamellar carcinoma (FLC) and will help shape the design and development of clinical trials to test new treatment options.
+During the enrollment process, NCI’s clinical care team is happy to review interested patient’s treatment plans and provide second opinions.
 Learn more.

 Find out about clinical trials for fibrolamellar that may be available.